northernpartners/bcJournalBatch/README.md

 - **400 Bad Request**: Supported MIME type not found
     - Ensure Content-Type: application/json and that body shape is { "requestBody": "<stringified-json>" }.
 - **“Journal Batch Name … DEFAULT cannot be found”**
-    - M2 auto‑creates batch if batchName empty; ensure BCINT No. Series exists.
+    - M2 auto‑creates batch if batchName empty; ensure GENERAL No. Series exists.
 - **Dimensions not visible** on line
     - Ensure CONTRACT/ACTPERIOD are mapped to Shortcut Dimension 1/2 in General Ledger Setup; otherwise they’ll be in the Dimension Set but not in visible columns.